Frederick-S/minimoney/SUPABASE_SETUP.md

 1. Go to your Supabase dashboard
 2. Navigate to SQL Editor
+3. Run the database setup in this order:
+   a.
+Copy and paste the contents of `db/schema.sql` to create tables and functions
+   b.
+Copy and paste the contents of `db/system-categories-seed.sql` to populate default categories
-3. Copy and paste the contents of `supabase-schema.sql`
+   c.
+Copy and paste the contents of `db/rpc.sql` to create RPC functions
-4. Run the SQL to create the expenses table and policies
+4. Verify tables are created: `system_categories`, `categories`, and `expenses`

 ## 3. Configure Environment Variables